TV-Rename/tvrename/index.md

 **Once TV Rename knows about your Media Library it can: -**
 * Copy (or move) files from monitored folders to your Media Library
+* Download tv show posters and images and create meta-data automatically
 * List any missing TV Show episodes/seasons in your Media Library
 * Create web searches to help you find missing TV Show files
 * Tell you how long you'll have to wait until the next episode of your current favourite TV Show airs